 The Carlin Boutique Hotel

-Opening in March 2022, The Carlin is a boutique hotel right in the heart of Queenstown.
-The eight luxurious one- two- and three-bedroom suites all have extraordinary views of Queenstown, Lake Wakatipu and the surrounding mountainscapes.
+The newest luxury property in Queenstown, The Carlin Boutique Hotel is right in the heart of town.
+Here, there are eight meticulously appointed one-, twoand three-bedroom suites.
+Each has extraordinary views of Queenstown, Lake Wakatipu and the surrounding mountainscapes.
 All rooms at this luxury accommodation in Queenstown are indulgent, with gas fires and lake views.

 Check in to The Carlin Skyhome Penthouse which is the largest penthouse suite in Australasia.
 The three-level suite has seven bedrooms, three lounge rooms and just as many outdoor spas.
 All connected by private lift and with a private entrance.